Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 What moment in your career are you most proud of?

-Being part of the pre-launch exhibition of the Africa Foto Fair, curated by Aïda Muluneh.
+One of the moments I am most proud of in my journey so far was being part of the pre-launch exhibition of the Africa Foto Fair, curated by Aïda Muluneh.
 I exhibited my work under the title “Gaze Eternal: Ethiopia, Past and Becoming.”

-Another important part of that experience was attending a workshop led by Aïda Muluneh.
-Receiving direct, insightful feedback on my work from her was deeply valuable.
+Another part of that experience was attending a workshop led by Aïda Muluneh.
+Receiving direct feedback on my work from her helped me see my work from a new perspective and think more critically about my process and direction.

-It helped me see my work from a new perspective and pushed me to think more critically about my process and direction.
-Altogether, that experience remains one of the most defining and motivating moments in my journey so far.
+Altogether, this experience remains one of the most defining moments in my journey so far.

 What is the biggest challenge you've faced as a photographer?